-For example, steel roller shutters with solid slats (laths) can form a very effective barrier, provided high security, criminal resistant products are selected.
+For example, steel roller shutters with solid slats (laths) can form a very effective barrier, provided high security, criminal resistant products are selected, however, only if the shutter is cosed.
 Moreover, because there are no apertures in this type of barrier, lighted materials can not be pushed into the premises.
 Completely 'blind' shutters of this, and equivalent types, are especially recommended as a defence against arson but care is required that burning materials can not still be pushed through broken glazing and ignite contents 'by-passing' the sides of the shutter defences.
 Thus, externally fitted shutters MAY be preferred, provided care is then taken to frustrate the sabotage of the 'shutter box', fixings and securing points.